-The Company considers all highly liquid investments purchased with an original maturity of 90 days or less, that are not restricted as to withdrawal, to be the equivalent of cash for the purpose of balance sheet and statement of cash flows presentation.
+The Company considers all highly liquid investments purchased with maturity of 90 days or less when acquired, that are not restricted as to withdrawal, to be the equivalent of cash for the purpose of balance sheet and statement of cash flows presentation.
 Cash equivalents, which were nominal in amount, consisted of money market accounts that are readily convertible to cash.
-As of March 31, 2014 and December 31, 2013, the Company has classified \$30,000 as restricted cash.
+As of December 31, 2014 and 2013, the Company has classified \$0 and \$30,000 as restricted cash.